Quick & Simple

 - ¼ cup miso paste

-- 3 tbsp sake or dry white wine
+- 3 tablespoons sake or dry white wine

 To make marinade, whisk miso, sugar, sake or wine, and mirin together to form a thick paste.
 Add water 1 tbsp at a time until the consistency is pourable.